GitLeeRepo/PythonNotes/PythonNotes.md

 # Concepts and Terminology

 * **\>\>\>** - as used in this document is simply the prompt as displayed in the **Python Shell**.
 It precedes a Python statement, and if followed by a line without these angle brackets, then these linse represents the output of that statement.
-These angle brackets are not used those sections that represent the code as it appears in a script file, rather than in the interactive shell.
+These angle brackets are not used for those sections that represent the code as it appears in a script file, rather than in the interactive shell.

 # Installation